To subscribe,send an e-mail to NPOJ8@YAHOO.COM with the word "Subscribe"

 Fate has determined that we have a State surrounded by many enemies.
 But it is our State, the culmination of a great national effort.
 And the self determination that we have today sadly comes with a heavy, painful price.

-So we roll up our sleeves and suck in our gut, secure in the knowledge that one day soon we will ascend from our collective bomb shelters and return to our homes to argue about such critical issues as the color of the wallpaper, the Yankees’ starting lineup, and whether or not you are required to make a Bracha on Tzitzis while putting on a four cornered leather S&M outfit at night with your glasses fogged on a Tuesday.
+So we roll up our sleeves and suck in our gut, secure in the knowledge that one day soon we will confidently and safely go outside and and get together with others to argue about such critical issues as the color of the wallpaper, the Yankees’ starting lineup, and whether or not you are required to make a Bracha on Tzitzis while putting on a four cornered leather S&M outfit at night with your glasses fogged on a Tuesday.

 Ah Gutten, Peaceful, Shabbos You Minuval